Cica

 Life history

 Our first encounter with Cica goes back to 2002.
-She has been seen quite often.
+His has been seen quite often.
 Cica never goes unnoticed.
-Her deep scar forming a right angle at the start of her crest catches the eye of the observer.
+His deep scar forming a right angle at the start of his crest catches the eye of the observer.

-When she was first encountered, Cica was still slightly gray, but already nearly adult in size.
-She turned completely white around 2005.
+When he was first encountered, Cica was still slightly gray, but already nearly adult in size.
+He turned completely white around 2005.
 Belugas fade from gray to white in colour between the ages of 12 and 16.
 Cica would therefore have been born around 1990.

-Her size and regular presence in groups comprising newborns suggest that Cica is a female and that she belongs to the Saguenay community.
+His size and regular presence in groups comprising newborns suggested that Cica was a female and that he belongs to the Saguenay community.
 In summer, females form large communities in which they care for newborns and young.
 These communities are faithful to traditional territories and exchanges between them are uncommon.

 How Cica’s story unfolds will teach us volumes on the evolution of belugas’ social and reproductive lives.
 By better understanding how belugas live, we will better be able to protect them.